toddmotto/angularjs-styleguide/README.md

 	- It promotes the use of binding to a "dotted" object in the View (e.g. `customer.name` instead of `name`), which is more contextual and easier to read.

-	- Helps avoid using `$parent` in the View to reference a particular property of a parent controller from within a nested controller.
+	- Since the desired view binding can reached simply by `vm.viewBinding` even if nested within a child `$scope`, it discourages the use of `$parent` in the View.

-	- Curbs the temptation to using `$scope` methods inside a controller when they are better placed inside a factory or avoided altogether.
+	- Discourages the use of `$scope` methods inside a controller when they are better placed inside a factory or avoided altogether.

-	- You can, nevertheless, use `$scope` methods, such as `$emit`, `$broadcast`, `$on` or `$watch`, by injecting `$scope` if absolutely necessary.
+	- It does not prevent the use of `$scope` methods, such as `$emit`, `$broadcast`, `$on` or `$watch`, which may be accessed by injecting `$scope` if necessary.

-	- **Most importantly**, `controllerAs` prevents "scope soup".
+	- **Most importantly**, the `controllerAs` syntax prevents "$scope soup".
 There may be nothing worse in large scale angular development than running into `ng-click="doOnClick(data)"` in the View, looking into the controller "corresponding" to such View and being unable to locate either the `doOnClick` or `data` definitions.
-At this point, of course, you must begin mapping out the $scope heirarchy until it leads to the nearest declaration of each variable... no fun indeed.
-Taking advantage of the basic rules of JavaScript prototypal inheritance, placing wonderful `vm` in front of each variable, as in `ng-click="vm.doOnClick(vm.data)"` **ensures** the controller **associated** therewith carries the corresponding definitions or `undefined` will result.
-That is because when JavaScipt attempts to locate `vm`, it will find the associated controller bound to associated `$scope` - success is guaranteed in the from of the correct controller object.
-Next, JavaScript will attempt to locate `doOnClick` and `data` **on such controller** and...vuala... either corresponding definitions will be found **bound to such controller** or `undefined` will result.
+At this point, of course, you must scale the $scope hierarchy until it leads to the nearest declaration for each property... no fun indeed.
+Taking advantage of the basic rules of JavaScript prototypal inheritance, placing wonderful `vm` in front of each variable, as in `ng-click="vm.doOnClick(vm.data)"` **ensures** that the controller **associated** with the View **contains** the corresponding definitions.
+That is because when Javascript attempts to locate `vm`, it **will find** the associated controller (bound to `$scope`) since it exists - success in this regard is guaranteed.
+Next, JavaScript will attempt to locate `doOnClick` and `data` **on such controller** and...vuala... either the corresponding definitions will be found **bound to such controller** or `undefined` will result.

   - **controllerAs 'vm'**: Capture the `this` context of the Controller using `vm`, standing for `ViewModel`